 Seattle, Washington’s Hat’n’Boots gas station opened in 1954 on Highway 99 in the Georgetown neighborhood, becoming the latest fill up to participate in the trend.
 The builders even received a patent for its unique design in 1956.
 Local lore claims Elvis Presley visited in one of his Cadillacs while filming a movie in the early 1960s.
 Though beloved by the community, the iconic gas station struggled to attract business following the opening of Interstate 5 in the mid 1960s.
 The new freeway bypassed the area, taking away so many customers that it finally had to close in 1988.

-The location began to fall into disrepair, even while playing a role in multiple movies.
+The station began to fall into disrepair, even while playing a role in multiple movies.
 Recognizing its importance, the City of Seattle came together to save the structure.
-The dilapidating Hat’n’Boots moved via truck to a permanent location in Oxbow Park in Seattle on this day in 2003, preserving a piece of Americana for generations to come.
+The dilapidating Hat’n’Boots moved via truck to a permanent location in Oxbow Park in Seattle on this day in 2003.
+Workers restored the pieces, preserving a piece of Americana for generations to come.